bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_HTP.md

 **Size Selection Plate 1:** Resuspend IPB well.
 In a multichannel reservoir combine 4.2 mL water with 2.7 mL IPB (42 µL water and 27 µL IPB per sample).
 Mix well.
 Using a 200 µL multichannel, carefully put 69 µL of the IPB/water mixture in each well of a 96 well plate.
 Temporarily cover with a seal or lid.

 **Size Selection Plate 2:** Mix IPB well and pour into a 50mL reservoir.
-Using 10 µL multichannel transfer **5 µL IPB** (0.68X) into each well of a 96 well plate.
+Using 10 µL multichannel transfer **6 µL IPB** (0.67X) into each well of a 96 well plate.
+This step may be tuned depending on desired size selection.
+Can use 5 µL (0.65x), 7 µL (0.69x), 8 µL (0.71x), or 9 µL (0.73x).
+Illumina specifies 0.73x but this has given suboptimal performance in scaled format.
 Good pipetting practice is essential here to obtain correct bead ratios.
 Use a repeated dispensing approach: Aspirate and discard beads back into reservoir leaving plunger depressed to first stop.
 Aspirate beads and dispense in receiver plate.
 Do not use blow stop.
 Repeat.
+Ensure that any beads adhered to outside of pipette are not added to well.